 Leonidas’ frontal damage taken is reduced by 50%

-Tank, Buffer, CC
+Tank, deals physical damage, Buffer, CC

 Leonidas was a legendary king from the Greek city-state of Sparta.
 In Spartan society, every boy was trained in the agoge (military school) to be an unparalleled warrior, and this was the case even for their kings.
 It was in an agoge Leonidas learned his strict discipline and battle skills.
 It was also here where he learned to embody his name, which roughly translates into “a man like a lion.”